 As you can probably imagine, date night is few and far between when you have a new baby.
 Even when you have someone offer to watch the baby, the last thing I’ve wanted to do is go out to dinner.
 What I WANT is pizza delivered and to clean up our living room/bedroom, etc. I want to get caught up on the laundry.
 I want to vacuum and pick up toys.
 I want to make our living space less chaotic so that when we have the baby back, we aren’t tripping over things or riffling through the clothing pile to find something clean.
 I know my husband and I are long overdue for a night on the town, but we’re pretty happy right here at home for now.

 Let me just say, Trader Joe’s has the best cheeses and crackers.
-We brought popped a bottle of our Jacuzzi Prosecco leftover from our wedding and drank out of our beautiful Tiffany’s champagne glasses that were a wedding a gift from a coworker.
-We received this gorgeous handmade butcher block from our friends at Childs & Co. that I used as the platter.
+We brought popped a bottle of our Jacuzzi Prosecco leftover from our wedding and drank out of our beautiful Tiffany’s champagne glasses that were a wedding gift from a coworker.
+Aren’t they just beautiful?
+At the actual wedding, we had some engraved toasting flutes because I wanted to have some really special glasses on the day.
+Now that means we have two sets of fabulous glasses!
+Sometimes it’s hard to choose which set to use but it’s lovely to have the choice.
+We also received this gorgeous handmade butcher block from our friends at Childs & Co. that I used as the platter.
 Made from walnut, maple and cherry woods, this butcher block was the perfect centerpiece for our at-home date night.

 The family-owned and operated Child’s & Co. wooden blocks make the perfect gift for weddings, holidays, housewarmings, or for foodies.
 Don’t forget to order one for yourself here!
 Follow them on Instagram and see their newest projects @childs.co.